ttrodrigz/iterake/README.md

 # iterake
+**NOTE** This package is under active development and is not yet ready to be used.

 ## Overview
 iterake performs an algorithm called iterative raking to generate row/respondent level weights for a sample of data.
 Iterative raking (also known as rim weighting), is one of several methods used to correct the deviation between the *marginal* proportions in your sample from a known population for a given set of variables.
 It is often useful to weight your data in order to make it as representative of the population as possible.